If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Judges’ Selection/Mention

 Some contests award this regularly, some occasionally, some not at all.
-This is a piece that the judges loved, but which did not win another award.
+This honour is awarded to a piece that the judges loved, but which did not win another award.
+Often this is a piece that may not be the most superlative in terms of technical skills, but which is clever or thought-provoking in content and presentation.

 Best in Show